thecryptosopher/Mad-Tesla/METERNETU.md

 **The Hemispheres of the Brain**

-Left is known for analytical, cartesian, serial, linear, deductive, segregative etc. outer culture
+Left is known for analytical, cartesian, serial, linear, deductive, segregative etc. outer culture..
+Reason based, analytical.

-Right is known for nothing the similarites between things and their relation to each other and the whole thus unifying them, generally known as synthetical, holistic & congregative. inner culture
+Right is known for nothing the similarites between things and their relation to each other and the whole thus unifying them, generally known as **synthetical, holistic & congregative**. inner culture

 Hemispheric differences are not randomly distributed through society

 White People are generally left brain and Black otherwise

-Cerebral differences in thought patterns between white & black races are well known
+**Cerebral differences** in thought patterns between white & black races are well known

 Meaning of religion: Tieing people back. to something with which they had originally been one and belong with by natural connectivity